 What problems can be solved with Smart Properties?

-Working with different models from different disciplines can be challenging, especially when the other users have different BIM levels and skills and use different standards.
+Working with different models from different disciplines can be challenging, especially when other users have varying BIM skills and use different standards and terminology.
+Combining models that use different standards and technology can hinder your model validation process.

-Of course, every BIM requirement should be defined and specified in the BIM Execution Plan (BEP), but working as a BIM manager should be something else rather than chasing people to add or modify parameters for you to have everything to perform model validation.
+Of course, every BIM requirement should be defined and specified in the BIM Execution Plan (BEP), but working as a BIM manager should entail more than chasing people to add or modify parameters for you to have an up-to-date model to perform model validation.
+Luckily, the process of cleaning up the model can become a whole lot easier with the use of BIMcollab Zoom’s Smart Properties.
+They enable you to classify and restructure BIM data without having to ask the model authors to change their models.
+Let us take a look at five problems that can be solved with Smart Properties so you are able to continue with your model validation process.

 1. Missing properties